Sqaarf/Sqaarf/README.md

 - 👋 Hi, I’m @Sqaarf
-- 👀 I’m interested in Embedded Systems and Web Scrapping
+- 👀 I’m interested in Embedded Systems and Android Programming
-- 🌱 I’m currently learning Python/Java and Web Developement
+- 🌱 I’m currently learning Python/Kotlin and C for microcontrollers
 - 📫 How to reach me mrscarf19@gmail.com or @Sqaarf on Twitter

 <!---